MathieuKruk/NaZdrowie-Restaurant-V1/README.md

 # Na Zdrowie Restaurant 🍽️

 <ul>
-  <li>Na Zdrowie is a dynamic website application made for a fictional restaurant.</li>
+  <li>Na Zdrowie is a dynamic website made for a fictional restaurant.</li>
-  <li>It provides a good visibility for customers</li>
+  <li>The goal of the website is to provide a better visibility and increase the communication</li>
 </ul>

 ℹ️ Development started on 06/09/2019.